 A startup requires solid accounting practices allowing its founders, business leaders, and financial managers real-time visibility to an accurate picture of its financial health.

-Because of the unpredictable nature of startups, access to accurate accounting information is vital to allow for nimble analyses that can identify opportunities for improvement and growth, and provide strategic decision-making insights.
+Because of the unpredictable nature of startups, access to accurate financial information is vital to allow for nimble analyses that can identify opportunities for improvement and growth and provide strategic decision-making insights.

-This article will take an in-depth look at what solid accounting practices look like, the different types and methods of accounting, and what’s involved in keeping accurate accounting records.
-We’ll provide best practices tips every step of the way and illustrate why efficient accounting is vital for your startup.
+This article will take an in-depth look at best accounting practices, the different types and methods used, and what’s involved in keeping accurate financial records.
+We’ll provide best practices and illustrate why efficient accounting is vital for your startup.

-Accounting is the method by which your business records, organizes, and understands its financial information.
+Accounting is how your business records, organizes, and understands its financial information.
 Accounting processes include reporting, summarizing, analyzing, and projecting business transactions using financial statements.

-Financial statements provide a concise summary of your financial transactions over a specified accounting period and illustrate your startup's cash flow and operations' status, providing an accurate picture of your startup's financial health for both internal and external regulators.
+Financial statements provide a concise summary of your financial transactions over a specified accounting period and illustrate your startup's cash flow and operations status, providing an accurate picture of your startup's level of success and financial health.

 Bookkeepers generally focus on completing day-to-day tasks like financial data entry, while accountants focus more on ensuring data accuracy and compliance with correct formatting.

-Accountants are responsible for preparing reports on the business's financial health for both internal and external interests.
+Accountants are responsible also for preparing reports on the business's financial health for internal and external interests.

 GAAP is a commonly used set of rules, regulations, standards, and procedures created by the Financial Accounting Standards Board (FASB) to develop financial reporting consistency across industries.

-For businesses with operations headquartered in another country, including Canada, Australia, the United Kingdom, and Mexico, you'll follow a different system called International Financial Reporting Standards (IFRS).
+For businesses with operations headquartered in another country, including Canada, Australia, the United Kingdom, and Mexico will follow a different system called International Financial Reporting Standards (IFRS).

-Financial records will help you identify income sources, keep track of deductible expenses, monitor your business's progress, prepare financial statements and your tax returns, and act as back-up for items reported on your tax returns.
+Financial records will help you identify income sources, keep track of deductible expenses, monitor your business's progress, prepare financial statements and tax returns, and act as backup for items reported on your tax returns.

 For most startups, you must keep financial records for at least three years for auditing purposes.
-While private companies are exempt from annual audits, several scenarios might require a startup to undergo an audit, such as securing a bank loan or line of credit or other fundraising activities.
+While private companies are exempt from annual audits, several scenarios might require a startup to undergo an audit, such as securing a bank loan, line of credit, or other fundraising activities.

 The accounting process involves several procedures that collect, process, record, summarize, analyze and communicate financial information.